Ingenious Build — raising UX maturity in a live product

 design system contribution

 I contributed to the design system by creating missing components, styles, and variants — calendar components, form patterns, and various UI elements needed for the growing feature set that hadn't been documented yet.
-Each addition was built to fit consistently within what was already there.

 impact & results